The Gaggia Classic Pro has a devoted following – is this espresso machine worth it?

 As I have experience as a barista, I'm comfortable frothing milk.
 I angled my jug so I could hear the ticking noise of air being drawn into my milk.
 I held the side of my jug and waited until it was too hot to touch.
 I then flipped the switch on the Gaggia – which required some juggling of the milk jug – and gave the steam wand a wipe and clean.

 Both my oat and dairy milks were good.
 They were glossy and tightly textured with just the right amount of froth.
-Again, this is a skill which you would need to practice with the Gaggia, but it's not a limiting factor of the machine.
+Again, this is a skill that you would need to practice with the Gaggia, but it's not a limiting factor of the machine.

 Cleaning, Storage, and Maintenance